Creating a Specification Context

 If the Transaction Type is Receipt From Purchase Order, select one or more vendors.

-If the Transaction Type is Receipt From Purchase Order, select a Customer name to filter inspections based on the receipt’s purchase order details.
+If the Transaction Type is Receipt From Purchase Order, select a Customer name to filter inspections by the receipt’s purchase order details.

-If the Transaction Type is Work Order Completion, select the work center where production must be reported to trigger an inspection.
+If the Transaction Type is Work Order Completion, select the work center where production needs to be reported to trigger an inspection.

-Enter the SuiteSignOn ID associated with this context record.
+5. Enter the SuiteSignOn ID for this context record.

-If this field is empty, NetSuite will not attempt to pass queue information to an external system.
+If you leave this field empty, NetSuite won’t try to pass queue info to an external system.

 To complete the Automatically Generate Inspections section:

-The following table describes the outcomes you encounter when you set a specific Transaction Frequency value:
+The following table shows what happens when you set a specific Transaction Frequency value:

 Transaction Frequency Value